noaa-onms/cinms/modals/_captions.md

 Percent area of impacted sediments by stratum and survey year in varying categories of exposure to sediment contamination are shown in the bar plot.
 Category 1 is minimal exposure; Category 2 is low exposure; Category 3 is moderate exposure; and Category 4 is high exposure.
 Categories are determined by two prominent chemistry indices determined by analyzing a suite of chemical concentrations present in sediment samples.
 Missing bars represent no data.
 In minimal exposure, sediment-associated contamination may be present, but exposure is unlikely to result in effects.
 In low exposure, small increase in contaminant exposure may be associated with increased effects, but magnitude or frequency of occurrence of biological impacts is low.
 In moderate exposure, there is clear evidence of sediment contaminant exposure at concentrations that are likely to result in biological effects.
 For high exposure, contaminant exposure is highly likely to result in substantial biological effects.
 The Channel Islands have no sediments in Category 4 and the large majority of sediments are in Category 1 or 2, thus indicating limited contamination impact in sanctuary sediments.
 At this time, the suites of chemical indices have not yet been completed for the 2008 bight-wide survey.
 Figure: Schiff et al. 2011

+## Figure App.F.12.7.

+A figure showing the amount of three important sea stars at 14 different sites acros the four northern Channel Islands from 2003 - 2016.

+### Details

+Average density (+/- standard error) of giant spined star (*Pisaster giganteus*) (top), ochre star (*P. ochraceus*) (middle) and sunflower star (*Pycnopodia helianthoides*) (bottom) at 14 sites across four islands in Channel Islands National Marine Sanctuary monitored by the PISCO kelp forest monitoring program from 2003–2016.
+Sea stars are counted by SCUBA divers swimming along transect lines.
+Sea star density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+Giant, ochre, and sunflower stars suffered severe declines from 2013 to 2014 at all four islands due to sea star wasting syndrome.
+Data source: PISCO; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

+## Figure App.F.12.8a.

+A figure showing the amount of giant-spined sea stars across all of the northern Channel Islands from 2005 - 2016.

+### Details

+Average density (+/- standard error) of the giant-spined star (*Pisaster giganteus*) at Channel Islands National Park kelp forest monitoring sites at the five islands in CINMS.
+Sea stars are counted by SCUBA divers.
+Sea star density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+Sea star abundance drastically declined at all islands prior to 2014 monitoring and have remained very low through 2016.
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

+## Figure App.F.12.8b.

+A figure showing the amount of sunflower stars across all of the northern Channel Islands from 2005 - 2016.

+### Details

+Average density (+/- standard error) of the sunflower star (*Pycnopodia helianthoides*) at Channel Islands National Park kelp forest monitoring sites at the five islands in CINMS.
+Sea stars are counted by SCUBA divers.
+Sea star density was averaged across all monitoring sites at each island, including sites located inside and outside of marine reserves and conservation areas, to examine course-scale trends by island.
+Sea star abundance drastically declined at all islands prior to 2014 monitoring and have remained very low through 2016.
+Figure: [Channel Islands National Park](https://www.nps.gov/chis/index.htm)

+## Figure App.F.12.9.

+A figure showing the mount of ochre and sunflower stars on two of the Channel Islands (dark blue) and at nine mainland (light blue) kelp forests sites from 2000- 2015.

+### Details

+Average density (+/- standard error) of sea stars (_Pisaster_ and _Pycnopodia_ combined) at two island (dark blue) and nine mainland (light blue) kelp forest sites monitored by the Santa Barbara Channel Long-term Ecological Research (SBC LTER) program.
+Sea star density had drastically declined all sites prior to 2014 monitoring and remained very low through 2015.
+Data source: SBC LTER; Figure: [R. Freedman/NOAA](https://channelislands.noaa.gov/contact/freedman.html)

 ## Figure App.F.12.12.

 A figure showing the density of California sheephead around the four Northern Channel Islands from 2003 - 2016.